groundcat/iptables-lockdown/readme.md

     # cron.php will run every day at midnight
     # 0 0 * * * php /path/to/api/cron.php

+For example, your API server URL will be `https://example.com/iptables-lockdown/api.php`.

 ### IP Auth

 #### Option 1.
 Use NOC.org IP Auth